Larzinew/bloo-blow/README.md

 - Google O Auth
 - Getting appointment availability by time
+- Show appointments by available times/duration
-- Scheduling Appointments by available times
+- Scheduling appointments by available times/duration

 **Future Enhancements**
 In the future, we plan to implement the following features and enhancements: